 Nobody learns by staying in their comfort zone.
 We are always taking risks away and that doesn’t help children learn.
 Children deserve to learn and try new things within their zone of development.
 With trusting adults, children are capable of so much.

-I know I just said risk is my favorite.
+I know I just said the risk is my favorite.
 Respect is the most important.
 Without respect for each child, how they learn, their backgrounds, and troubling behavior, everything I said above doesn’t matter.
 We treat children as lesser beings because they haven’t had as much life as us.
-But often times, children know more than we believe.
+But oftentimes, children know more than we believe.